RohmaAr/Scd_project_mp3/ReadMe.md

 Add Jar Files:

 Navigate to the lib folder in the project.
-Add the necessary JAR files (e.g., javax.swing.jar, httpclient, jlayer.jar, etc.) to your project's build path.
+Add the necessary JAR files (e.g., javax.swing.jar,jaco-mp3-player-0.9.3, httpclient, jlayer.jar, etc.) to your project's build path.
 Model Configuration:

 Locate the AllSounds_M file in the model folder.